Franklincpu/Hello-Juticalpa/README.md

 # Hello-Juticalpa
-I am happy to be part of Github
+I am happy to be part of GitHub